webqit/webflo/README.md

 Here's a glimpse of your Webflo app.

-For when your application involves a backend.
+For when your application has a server-side - and handles requests on the server.
 + The `server` directory for all things server-side routing.
 The `public` directory for static files.

   ```shell